chromatic-solfege/chromatic-solfege.github.io/readme.md

 Chromatic-Solfege](an-introduction-to-chromatic-solfege/)
   is a description of Chromatic-Solfege.
 I described :
 -  The difference between my version of Chromatic-Solfege and others.
-I have modified the note naming rule of Chromatic-Solfege into a new form which I believe is more suitable to improve your ability of improvising.
-The modification covers redefining the naming rule for double, triple and quadruple accidentals.
+I have extended the note naming rule of Chromatic-Solfege into a new form which I believe is more suitable to improve your ability of improvising.
+The extension covers modifying the naming rule for double, triple and quadruple accidentals.
 Those irregular accidentals are useful to analyzing pieces of polymodal music.

-- A number of practice patterns to build fluency with the modified note naming rule.
+- A number of practice patterns to build fluency with the extended note naming rule.
 - A videos of a computer generated singing which reads aloud the practice patterns with the Chromatic-Solfege.